CallThemHunter/testonlyfuncs/README.md

 '@test_only' above any function you want only used in tests.
 Keep your code maintainable while limiting how much is exposed through the public API.

+Recommended to mark test only code as such in documentation.